zitadel/zitadel/site/docs/administrate/03-projects.en.md

 #### Project vs. granted Project

 A project belongs to your organisation.
-You can [grant certain roles](administrate#Grant_project_to_a_third_party) to another organisation.
+You can [grant certain roles](administrate#Grant_project_to_a_third_party) to another organization.
 A granted project, on the other hand, belongs to a third party, granting you some rights to manage certain roles of their project.

 To make it more easier to differentiate ZITADEL Console displays these both as separate menu in the project section.